Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 <tr>
 	<td><a href="http://www.fritzmeier.com/engl/frameset_engl.htm?/engl/environment/environment_miniveg.htm">Chlorophyll Sensor <b>MiniVeg N</b></a>
 			which can be used in combination with AGCO Fendt Vario Tractors ( with Varioterminals ) or any tractor with an ISO 11783 virtual terminal.
-			It can control by process data setting each standard conformant DIN 9684 or ISO 11783 fertilizer spreader which enables control by process data
+			It can control by process data setting each standard conformant ISO 11783 fertilizer spreader which enables control by process data
 			( several implements like spreader can be only controlled by the corresponding terminal ).
 An ISO<i><sub>AgLib</sub></i> powered PROXY is used to provide standard conformant process data control access for spreaders which can be at least controlled with some documented RS232 or CAN connection.
 	</td>